Indirect production of doubly charmed tetraquarks $T_{cc}$ at high energy colliders: SUMMARY

-To be mentioned that the subsequent decay of $T_{cc}$ is mainly through the weak decay and semi-light decay, $c\to W^+ + s \to l^+ +\nu_l +s$, where the lepton $l^+$ can be $e^{+}$ or $\mu^{+}$, and $\nu_l $ is an corresponding invisible neutrino.
+To be mentioned that the subsequent decay of $T_{cc}$ is mainly through the weak decay and semilight decay, $c\to W^+ + s \to l^+ +\nu_l +s$, where the lepton $l^+$ can be $e^{+}$ or $\mu^{+}$, and $\nu_l $ is a corresponding invisible neutrino.
 In the $T_{cc}$, double $c$ quarks decay in this way independently, with the two antiquarks as spectators.
-Considering the signatures and the efficiencies of the the detectors, we see that high luminosity LHC (HL-LHC) and CEPC provides best platforms to discover doubly charmed tetraquarks. \\
+Considering the signatures and the efficiencies of the the detectors, we see that high luminosity LHC (HL-LHC) and CEPC provides the best platforms to discover doubly charmed tetraquarks. \\

-\acknowledgments This work was partially supported by the Natural Science Foundation of Guangxi (no. 2024GXNSFBA010368) and the Guangxi Technology Base and Talent Subject (no. Guike AD23026182).
-This work was also supported by the Central Government Guidance Funds for Local Scientific and Technological Development, China (no. Guike ZY22096024) and the National Natural Science Foundation of China (no. 12005045).
+{\bf ACKNOWLEDGMENTS}\\ This work was partially supported by the Natural Science Foundation of Guangxi (Grant No. 2024GXNSFBA010368) and the Guangxi Technology Base and Talent Subject (Grant No. Guike AD23026182).
+This work was also supported by the Central Government Guidance Funds for Local Scientific and Technological Development, China (Grant No. Guike ZY22096024) and the National Natural Science Foundation of China (Grant No. 12005045).